nahuelfns/nahuelfns/README.md

 - 🔭 I’m currently working on looking for a job... as it's said "looking for a job is a job"
 - 🌱 I’m still learning and improving my skills in data science
+- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 👯 I'm looking to get in touch with professionals or companies that need collaboration on challenging projects.
 - 💬 Ask me about data processing and API integrations, implementing ETL processes with Python and AWS Lambda, troubleshooting AWS or MySQL issues or leveraging Python libraries like pandas, numpy or boto3.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: family, friends & crossfit... what else?
+- 📫 How to reach me: nahuelfns@gmail.com

 <h3 align="left">Connect with me:</h3>